veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 Note that the tenant ID can be passed in a cookie, URL query parameter or header value.

-##### Determining user roles and permissions
+##### Determine user roles and permissions
 * **Get user license**: to get the user license, call the following endpoint using the GET method:
 `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

 The license object has an AccessLevel that is used to determine whether the user is a regular user who can book a seat for the day or if they are an admin who can upload new floor plans and manage existing ones, ensuring they are always up to date.

-* **Upload and Manage Floor Plans**: Admins can upload new floor plans and manage existing ones, ensuring they are always up to date.
+* **Upload and Manage Floor Plans**: admins can upload new floor plans and manage existing ones, ensuring they are always up to date.

 #### Service responsibilities
 The service stores all the floor plans and seat bookings in its own database, while Veracity handles users and permissions.
 This allows the product team to focus on the distinguishing features of the application while some of the security aspects are outsourced.